xdevelsistemas/xDevPlayApp/README.rst

 ============

 Authentication tokens should be shared in a cluster environment.
-The current implementation is not doing that yet, which is equivalent to say that this code is not ready to a production server in cluster.
+The current implementation is not doing that yet, which is equivalent to say that this code is not ready yet for a production server in cluster.

 Why JPA and why SQL?